pohanchi/Response-writer/Readme.md

         ...
 ```

-In the following tutorial, we will show you how to run this code on QuAC dataset.
+In the following tutorial, we will show you how to run this code on DoQA/CoQA/QuAC dataset.

 ## __Stage 0: Prepare data__